philipp128/Create-Speclite-Filter/README.md

 # Create-Speclite-Filter
-This function takes a filter data file and transforms it into an speclite object.
+This function takes a filter data file and transforms it into a speclite object.